shrey27tri01/Zense-Project/ProjectReport.md

 The basic functionalities of the project are working just fine, so I like to think that it's been finished, although much more things can be still added to the game.

 #### Future Prospects:
 The basic things are working just fine, but the game can be developed much more in the future.
-For example, we can add a characyer instead of a ball, and the obstacles, the path, the pits, coins and powerups can be made much more realistic.
+For example, we can add a character instead of a ball, and the obstacles, the path, the pits, coins and powerups can be made much more realistic.
 Just like Temple Run ;)

 #### Videos and References :